top of page

 Thinking, My‑re answered slowly, “No, he wasn’t seeing someone new.”

 “How do you know?”
-Vomarian Fae queried.
+Vomarian queried.

-“A woman knows,” My-re said, but at seeing the elf’s brow furrow in skepticism, she clarified.
+“A woman knows,” My‑re said, but at seeing the elf’s brow furrow in skepticism, she clarified.
 “She’d go snooping to find out what she could about him.
 She’d find that trunk.
 No woman is going to tolerate having their lover keep another’s belongings.
-Besides, if he’s seeing someone, her clothes wouldn’t be hidden, they’d be with his personal things.”
+Besides, if he’s seeing someone, her clothes wouldn’t be hidden.
+They’d be with his personal things.”

 “That doesn’t prove anything.
-Assuming those were Araminth’s, he’s probably clinging onto them and didn’t have the heart to throw them out.
+Assuming those were Araminth’s, he’s probably clinging onto them and didn’t have the heart to toss them out.
 If she’s alive, they’d be with Westwind’s things.
 They wouldn’t be hidden in his shop,” Vomarian said.

-“No, if in hiding, they’d take precautions.
-However, I have something in mind,” Havelock motioned to My-re’s abdomen.
+“No, if she’s in hiding, they’d take precautions.
+However, I have something in mind,” Havelock motioned to My‑re’s abdomen.

 “You stole it?”
 Vomarian asked.

-“So, you stole it,” Vomarian said in a flat tone.
+“So, you stole it,” Vomarian said flatly.

 “Shut up.
 So, you think this is Araminth’s?”